It seems every week someone is announcing they plan to run for president. At first I thought it was much too early to talk about who wants to

 this is only a few of the imagines, the Washington Post counted 40 imagines in this 33 minute speech.

-imagine three people walking in, singing a bar of “Alice’s Restaurant” and walking out?
+Can you imagine three people walking in, singing a bar of “Alice’s Restaurant” and walking out?
 They may think it’s an Organization!

-imagine fifty people, walking’ in, singing a bar of “Alice’s Restaurant” and walking out.
+And can you imagine fifty people, walking’ in, singing a bar of “Alice’s Restaurant” and walking out.

 they may think it’s a movement